ulissigroup/GASpy/README.md

 # Overview

-GASpy is written in [Python 3](https://www.python.org/), and we use various tools (below) that enable to perform DFT relaxations on sample pools of near-arbitrary size.
+GASpy is written in [Python 3](https://www.python.org/), and we use various tools (below) that enable us to perform high-throughput DFT relaxations.
 You can find a full list of our dependencies in our [Dockerfile](https://github.com/ulissigroup/GASpy/blob/master/dockerfile/Dockerfile).

 [ASE](https://wiki.fysik.dtu.dk/ase/about.html),